Plantar Fasciitis Shoes and Treatments 2013

 Plantar fasciitis is one of the most common causes of heel pain.
 It is a condition where the plantar fascia, a ligament that runs from the heel to the toes, is irritated and inflamed causing the pain.
 It is important to have it checked, if left untreated it can turn into a chronic condition.
 Plantar Fasciitis is a painful irritation of the heel that usually occurs in the early morning hours and slowly subsides as the day goes on.

-If you want to skip to the chase and find the best shoes for this condition, we recommend you go with New Balance shoes, a shoe company that specializes in high arch support shoes.
-These shoes have a very good reputation with many people (and websites) online and can help cure plantar fasciitis if used correctly.
+If you want to skip to the chase and find the best shoes for this condition, we tentatively recommend you go with New Balance shoes, a shoe company that specializes in high arch support shoes especially if you are a woman.
+These shoes have a very good reputation with many people (and websites) online and can help cure plantar fasciitis or at least reduce it.
 We give a few more brands of plantar fasciitis show later on in the article and we also discuss some of the other plantar fasciitis treatment options you can pursue.

 So how do you know if you have plantar fasciitis?
 Well, one indication is the spiking pain you experience, especially when you do any sort of activity like walking, running, sports, etc. Most suffers say the pain is more intense as they begin walking but notices it decrease the more they walk.
 The pain may gradually increase over a period of months if no action is taken to alleviate it.